shakacode/react_on_rails/docs/guides/configuration.md

 Here is the full set of config options.
 This file is `/config/initializers/react_on_rails.rb`

-First, you should have a `/config/webpacker.yml` setup.
+First, you should have a `/config/shakapacker.yml` setup.

-Here is the setup when using the recommended `/client` directory for your node_modules and source files:
+Here is the setup when using the recommended `/client` directory for your `node_modules` and source files:

 ```yaml
 # Note: Base output directory of /public is assumed for static files